manwar/python-guide/python-object-oriented-programming.md

         def calc_area(self):
             pass

-Now run the above code would throw error as you can't instantiate abstract class
+Now run the above code and it would throw an error as you can't instantiate abstract class.

     g = GraphicalShape()

-Even the following line would throw error as it expects class `Circle` to implement method `calc_area()`
+Even the following line would throw error as it expects class `Circle` to implement the method `calc_area()`.

     c = Circle(10)

-We can resolve this very easily
+We can resolve this very easily.

     class Circle(GraphicalShape):
         def __init__(self, radius):